 While peppermint is always safe to be taken internally when used as an ingredient in food or beverages, avoid ingesting peppermint essential oils directly.
 Two of the most powerful biochemicals in peppermint include menthol and 1,8 cineole.
 Both of them can have fantastic health benefits but can prove damaging when ingested in large amounts over a period of time internally.10

-Instead, use peppermint essential oil topically when diluted with a carrier oil or inhale through a vaporizer or diffuser.
-Always perform a patch skin test before applying the oil solution to larger areas of the body.
+Instead, use peppermint essential oil topically when diluted with a carrier oil or use it aromatically in a vaporizer or diffuser.
+Always perform a patch skin test before applying the oil solution to larger areas of the body during topical use.